英文字典中文字典

 • Aymara | People Group, History, Indigenous, Culture Language | Britannica

-Aymara, large South American Indian group living on the Altiplano —a vast windy plateau of the central Andes in Peru and Bolivia —with smaller numbers in Argentina and Chile Their language is also called Aymara
+The Aymara are a large South American Indian group living on the Altiplano—a vast windy plateau of the central Andes in Peru and Bolivia—with smaller numbers in Argentina and Chile Their language is also called Aymara

 • The Aymara People - WorldAtlas

-The Aymara people are an Indigenous South American group native to the Altiplano region at the lower elevations of the Andes Early Aymara peoples inhabited the same area they live in today, and they have continually lived in these areas for more than 5,000 years
+The Aymara people are an Indigenous South American group native to the Altiplano region at the lower elevations of the Andes in Bolivia, Chile, and Peru

 • The Aymara People: Guardians of the Highlands | LAC Geo